maciejSzcz/redux-breaches-app/README.md

 ## Starting the project

-In the client directory, run:
+In the project directory, run:
 ### `yarn install`
 to install all the dependencies

 ### `yarn start`
 to run the page

-Server is already deployed to heroku, so there is no need to start it
+This project uses React, Redux and Material-UI